 The changing combat zone affected the medal criteria for the Transport aircrews of the Seventh Air Force.
 Baker Island was dropped from the 30 November 1943 combat zone designation and Tarawa was added.
 The 200 increment flying hours in a combat zone remained the same.
-The new combat zone designation was a line lying west and north of: Midway, Johnston, Tarawa, and Guadalcanal Islands, and Port Moresby, New Guinea.197 However, just a few weeks later, on 28 March 1944, the designated combat zone for Transport missions was revoked.
-For the next four days Transport aircrews simply did not qualify for any Air Medals or DFCs, since there was no designated combat zone for them to fly through to accumulate combat zone flying hours.198
+The new combat zone designation was a line lying west and north of: Midway, Johnston, Tarawa, and Guadalcanal Islands, and Port Moresby, New Guinea.
+However, just a few weeks later, on 28 March 1944, the designated combat zone for Transport missions was revoked.
+For the next four days Transport aircrews simply did not qualify for any Air Medals or DFCs, since there was no designated combat zone for them to fly through to accumulate combat zone flying hours.
+However, 1955 bombardment aircrew brethren, were rolling up more and more missions.
+The hourly criteria for Fighter pilots were also dropped in favor of just combat sorties, and the added to the original criteria of 30 November 1943:196

-This would be corrected on 1 April 1944, but prior to that, Seventh Air Force issued on 31 March 1944 the criteria for the Air Medal and the DFC for their Fighter pilots, who, like their bombardment aircrew brethren, were rolling up more and more missions.
-The hourly criteria for Fighter pilots were also dropped in favor of just combat sorties, and the added to the original criteria of 30 November 1943:199
+This would be corrected on 1 April 1944, but prior to that, Seventh Air Force issued on 31 March 1944 the criteria for the Air Medal and the DFC for their Fighter pilots, who, like their

-40 combat sorties Second Oak Leaf Cluster to the Air Medal 50 combat sorties Third Oak Leaf Cluster to the Air Medal 60 combat sorties First Oak Leaf Cluster to the DFC
+40 combat sorties

+Second Oak Leaf Cluster to the Air Medal

+Third Oak Leaf Cluster to the Air Medal

+60 combat sorties

+First Oak Leaf Cluster to the DFC

 Seventh Air Force quickly issued a new regulation for the Air Medal and DFC award criteria for sustained operational performance on 1 April 1944.
-Essentially it was the same as its 30

-November 1943 edition, with the exception of adjusting to the fact that their aircrews were flying more combat and search missions than previously planned and that the medal criteria had to keep up.
-In addition, the Transport aircrews had their combat zone re-established, so they could once again qualify for the Air Medal and the DFC.200
+Essentially it was the same as its 30 November 1943 edition, with the exception of adjusting to the fact that their aircrews were flying more combat and search missions than previously planned and that the medal criteria had to keep up.
+In addition, the Transport aircrews had their combat zone re-established, so they could once again qualify for the Air Medal and the DFC.
+197

 Exactly as it was codified in the 30 November 1943 regulation, the 1 April 1944 policy bestowed an Air Medal upon individuals for the first enemy aircraft destroyed, and an oak leaf cluster for the second, third and fourth aircraft destroyed.
 If an individual shot down a fifth enemy aircraft, he was to be awarded the Distinguished Flying Cross.
 If he shot down ten enemy aircraft, he would be awarded an oak leaf cluster to his DFC.
 An additional oak leaf cluster would be awarded to the DFC if he shot down 15 enemy aircraft.
-However, if at any time a pilot or gunner shot down two enemy aircraft during one sortie, then a DFC would be automatically awarded.201
+However, if at any time a pilot or gunner shot down two enemy aircraft during one sortie, then a DFC would be automatically awarded.
+198